 Kibale Forest National Park

-chimpanzee-budongo-forestKibale National Park is an attractive park in Uganda with varied tracts of tropical rain forest and a multiplicity of animals located in western Uganda slightly off the Equator.
+Chimpanzees in Kibale Forest National park - Uganda Primate SafariKibale National Park is an attractive park in Uganda.
+It is has varied tracts of tropical rain forest and a multiplicity of animals.
 The annual temperature ranges between 14-27C and is generally cool.
 It is the ultimate place for chimpanzee trekking in Uganda.

 Wildlife in Kibale National Park

-sunbird-kibale-forestKibale forest is a prime birding spot and is home to over 375 bird species including six endemic to the Albertine Rift area.
+sunbird-kibale-forestKibale forest is a prime birding spot and is home to over 375 bird species including six endemics to the Albertine Rift area.
 It is an excellent birding spot because of its varied habitat and dense vegetation that give birds a safe haven and plenty of food to feed on.
 Birding usually happens early in the morning and late evenings for the nocturnal birds.

 Green breasted Pitta is one of the main attraction for birders visiting the park.
 Other bird species to look out for include; Red-chested owlet, Purple breasted sunbird, African Grey Parrot, Blue-breasted Kingfisher, Crowned Eagle, little Greenbul, Black Bee eater, White-naped pigeon, andScaly-breasted Illadopsis,Western bronze-napped Pigeon, Nahan’s Francolin, Yellow-throated Nicator, White-headed Wood-hoopoe, Red Headed malimbe , Yellow-spotted barbet , Dusky-blue Flycatcher etc.